 If the LLC name you’ve had to register isn’t to your liking, then you can register a trade name or fictitious name.
 Also called an assumed business name, a trade name or Doing Business As (DBA) name is a name other than the registered LLC name of your business that you use for marketing purposes.

 To register a trade name, you must file a Registration of Assumed Business Name with the Idaho Secretary of State.
 You can obtain a copy of this form here and it can be filed online or by postal mail.
 Mail filings carry a $45 filing fee or you can file online for $25.
 The link for online filing can be found here.

-This means that if you act as your own registered agent, you have to list your information on this portion of the form which would put it on the public record.
+If you act as your own registered agent, you have to list your own information on this portion of the form which would put it on the public record.